Relations between Belgium and the Maghreb

 In 2014, we celebrated the 175th anniversary of the basic text of our bilateral relations with Tunisia, the Treaty of Friendship, Commerce and Navigation concluded in 1839 between Leopold I, King of the Belgians, and Ahmed Pacha Bey, sovereign of the Kingdom of Tunis.
 At the beginning of the sixties both countries signed several direct bilateral cooperation agreements, which have created close ties between Belgium and Tunisia.
 Even though Tunisia has not been a partner country of the Belgian Development Cooperation since May 2000, there is still an intensive and harmonious cooperation between both countries, even at the level of the Regions and the Communities which are also represented in Tunisia.
 Belgian has also supported Tunisia during the democratic transition period, by financially supporting UNDP's projects in the context of the Arab Spring (assistance with the constitutional process and national dialogue, support of security sector and transitional justice ...).
 The many Belgian investments and regular bilateral visits testify to the sound bilateral relations between Belgium and Tunisia.

 In Libya Belgium has actively participated in NATO's Operation Unified Protector, carried out according to the United Nations Security Council Resolution 1973.
 During the post-revolutionary period around one hundred wounded Libyans were medically treated in our country.
 An official visit by Minister Reynders took place in February 2012.
-Like the international community, Belgium acknowledges the elected government, whose seat of government is in Tobruk, and supports the pursuit of a political solution for Libya.
+Like the international community, Belgium acknowledges the Government of National Accord (GNA) based in Tripoli, and supports the pursuit of a political solution for Libya.

 Bilateral relations with the Near East